artisansdk/cqrs/readme.md

 echo $result->zip_code; // 07014
 ```

-#### Database Implemenation
+#### Database Implementation

-Back to that `builder()` method though.
-As mentioned, the package assumes you will
-be using Eloquent ORM or at minimum a database abstraction and so the `builder()`
+This package assumes you will be using Eloquent ORM or at minimum a database
-method is intended to be used to return a query builder.
-Therefore an implementation
+abstraction and so the `builder()` method is intended to be used to return a
-of a model backed query would look like this:
+query builder.
+Therefore an implementation of a model backed query would look like this:

 ```php
 namespace App\Queries;